Rob Storey

+William Robson Storey QSO (16 July 1936 – 2 August 2019), generally known as Rob Storey, was a New Zealand farmer and politician.
+He served as president of Federated Farmers between 1981 and 1984, and was a National Member of Parliament for 12 years from 1984.

+Early life and career

 Before entering politics, Storey was a farmer at Waiterimu in the Waikato, and was the president of Federated Farmers from 1981 to 1984.
 He was educated at Wesley College, Auckland.